cgkrishnanunni/cgkrishnanunni.github.io/_news/announcement_1.md

 related_posts: false
 ---

-I will be interning at the Machine Intelligence Group, Centre for Applied Scientific Computing (Lawrence Livermore National Laboratory) from June to August, 2024.
+I will be interning at the <a href="https://computing.llnl.gov/casc/machine-intelligence-group">Machine Intelligence Group</a>, Centre for Applied Scientific Computing (Lawrence Livermore National Laboratory) from June to August, 2024.